 For any non-routine projects or maintenance activities that involve work on the windows, relevant and appropriate worker training requirements and procedures specific to the task will be developed and implemented.
 Current UMass procedures dictate that all work that impacts building materials, including window glazing sealants, must undergo an "all hazard review".
-This review would indicate that the LGRC window glazing sealant has been flagged as a PCB and asbestos-containing material.
-As such, any work that will disturb the window glazing sealant will be conducted by appropriately trained workers following the necessary work procedures for containments (polyethylene sheeting, etc.) and disposal.
+This review would indicate that the LGRC window glazing sealant has been flagged as a PCB and asbestos-containing material and that exterior concrete around the Type L windows contains residual PCBs.
+As such, any work that will disturb the window glazing sealant or exterior concrete will be conducted by appropriately trained workers following the necessary work procedures for containments (polyethylene sheeting, etc.) and disposal.
 Any window glazing removed will be disposed as ≥ 50 ppm PCB wastes.
 These activities will be reported to EPA in the referenced report.